aleksifuna/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0-positive_or_negative.c:a program that prints a random number and whether postive, negative or zero
+0-positive_or_negative.c:a program that prints a random number and whether postive, negative or zero.
+1-last_digit.c: a program that generates a random number prints it and also if greater than 5, 0 or 6 and not 0